programminghistorian/jekyll/en/lessons/designing-database-nodegoat.md

 ### Setting Up Your Project in nodegoat
 When you log in to nodegoat for the first time, you are shown your **Domain** (workspace) which is empty to start with and where you can see three tabs: **Data**, **Management**, and **Model**.
 In **Model**, you will build your data model following the rationale outlined in the previous section.
 In **Management**, you define the parameters for implementing this model.
 Finally, in **Data**, you categorize your data according to the structure defined by the model and examine it.

 {% include figure.html filename="en-tr-designing-database-nodegoat-03.jpg" alt="Empty background with the three tabs of the workspace" caption="Figure 3.
-The empty nodegoat workspace before creating our project." %}
+The empty nodegoat workspace before creating your project." %}

 #### Defining the Objects of the Database
 First, create the project from the **Management** tab by clicking on *Add Project* and typing its title, _Works from the East_, in the text box next to **Project Name**.

 You then go back to the top level and click on the **Model** tab to define your data model.
 To start, you add an object type by clicking on the *Add Object Type* tab.
 As outlined in the previous section, the conceptual model defined here includes three object types: the work, the author, and the publishing house.

 {% include figure.html filename="en-tr-designing-database-nodegoat-04.jpg" alt="The Model panel and the option Add Object Type which allows us to begin defining our data model" caption="Figure 4.
-The Model tab and the Add Object Type option allows us to define our data model." %}
+The Model tab and the Add Object Type option allows you to define your data model." %}

 Under **Name**, you can enter the name of the first object type in the dataset (for example, _Work_) and under **Descriptions** you can define its attributes.
 The attributes of the **Work** object type are the title, the language of the first edition, and the date of publication.
 To add an attribute, click on the green _add_ button.
 You must specify the type of value that each attribute takes: **String** (character string) for text values, such as the title of the work; **Date** for a specific format, like the date of publication, or [other](https://perma.cc/K42P-7YB7) kinds of values depending on the nature of the dataset.